Success Stories

-Story shared by teacher Sean Fishback, Evergreen Middle School
+Story shared by teacher Sean Fishback, Evergreen MS

 Avery went on to present her graphic novel at Evergreen Middle School’s Comicon (Comic Convention) where professional artists and authors reviewed her work and remarked on Avery’s immense potential.